4-H Great Lakes & Natural Resources Camp

 Who should attend?

 Camp is for teens aged 13 to 15, or going into 8th-10th grades in the fall.
-(We use the public school cut-off date for school-year eligibility which is that 2014 campers must be born before 12/01/2001 to be entering 8th grade in the fall.)
+(We use the public school cut-off date for school-year eligibility which is that 2015 campers must be born before 12/01/2002 to be entering 8th grade in the fall.)
 You don’t need to be a 4-H member to attend.
 There are a limited number of spaces at GLNR Camp, so apply early to increase your chances of getting a spot.
+Promotional materials and applications will be available in February.

 It’s a winner!

 It’s an award winner, but that just tells you it’s full of good stuff taught by experts.
 More important to teens, it’s full of fun too and things that’ll make you feel good to be doing your part to care for Michigan’s environment.
-You can learn more about this MSU pre-college program by reviewing the one-page 2013 Impact Summary.
+Learn more by reviewing the one-page 2014 Impact Summary and the 2014 Full Evaluation Report.
 To learn more about how this state-licensed camp is managed, review the Policies and Procedures Manual and the Health Service Policy Manual.

 To learn why this camp is one of the top 4-H science programs in the nation, check out the new report, “Priming the Pipeline: Lessons from Promising 4-H Science Programs,” from a study conducted as part of the national 4-H Science Initiative evaluation.
 The report features 4-H Great Lakes & Natural Resources Camp and seven other nationally recognized 4-H science programs.
 Program practices are discussed in the following areas: youth outreach and recruitment; staff and science volunteers; professional development; science curricula and pedagogy; youth development and attitudes toward science; partner organizations and resource support; program evaluation; and program sustainability and scale-up.